traveltime-dev/traveltime-benchmarks/README.md

     -e DATA_PATH='../precomputed/routes.csv' // optional, this will read coordinates from a file instead of randomly generating them
     -e RPM=60 // optional
-    -e TEST_DURATION=3 //optional, benchmark duration in minutes (not including warmup) -e UNIQUE_REQUESTS=2 // optional float, percentage of requests that should be unique -ti igeolise/traveltime-k6-benchmarks:latest k6 run scripts/routes.js
+    -e TEST_DURATION=3 //optional, benchmark duration in minutes (not including warmup) -e UNIQUE_REQUESTS=100 //optional int, the number of unique requests that should be generated -ti igeolise/traveltime-k6-benchmarks:latest k6 run scripts/routes.js
 ```